yaseppochi/path-pep/pep-0NNN.rst

 will lead to the removal of the module's provisional status, allowing the standard library to support pathlib object widely.

+..
+COMMENT Add "generic" to "way", as it's already possible if you're willing to LBYL.

-The lack of safety in converting pathlib objects to strings comes from the fact that only way to get a string representation of the path was to pass the object to ``str()``.
+The lack of safety in converting pathlib objects to strings comes from the fact that only generic way to get a string representation of the path was to pass the object to ``str()``.
 This can pose a problem when done blindly as nearly all Python objects have some string representation whether they are a path or not, e.g.